 Due to popular demand (?) at my lab in ETH Zürich, I will describe the tips & tricks for when I set up programming environements on my computer.
 Feel free to steal the ones you find useful.
 Suggestions and ideas are always welcome!

-shellThe command shell is what runs on your terminal to let you interact with the computer.
-For example, ls
+The command shell is what runs on your terminal to let you interact with the computer.
+For example, ls, cd, etc are all bash commands.

 By the end of this section, you will have

-- it suggests commands I typed in the past that match the current input)Zsh is an extended version of the bash shell.
+Zsh is an extended version of the bash shell.
 Change from bash to zsh (for macOS zsh is already the default shell), for Ubuntu…

 # install zsh